 The T-50 is formidable, yes, but as Bill Sweetman says, based on what we’ve seen so far, “Don’t even think the word ‘Raptorski’.
 It’s not even close.”

-At the time of writing, the T-50 is still years away from squadron service, and seems likely to be purchased in limited numbers, perhaps as few as 12-24 machines initially.
+At the time of writing, the T-50 is still a couple of years away from squadron service, and seems likely to be purchased in limited numbers, perhaps as few as 12-24 machines initially.

 The World Catches Up – Or Does It?
 China.